tsackton/taelgar/Species/Children of the Embodied Gods/Elves/Elves.md

 I think this idea is worth developing a little bit, but I guess I don't yet have a good sense of the vibe.
 I like the idea that there is "richer and poorer" in elven society based not on material wealth but on what you create, what new things you bring into the world.
 But I'm not sure how this fits with strong intellectual property protections, which seem more about enabling capitalism and guaranteeing return on investment.
 If it is about the value of the artist, couldn't you go the other way and say that elven artists want to be copied, since that proves their worth?
 If no one imitates you, you don't make a mark on the world, that kind of thing.

-## Brainstorming from Google Docs
-Five races (elves, dwarves, stoneborn, lizardfolk, and halflings) are known as the Elder Races.
-They were created by the Divine before time, through the influence and action of the Firstborn of their race, as described in more detail in the [description](https://docs.google.com/document/d/1lXvZcuZZhv9DriPABcfw6EMVS7JQXqQmX9JlPvUWR_k/edit#) of gods and the age of myth.
-These races draw their strength and abilities through their connection to the Embodied Gods, which both gives them power and constrains them.
-While some of these races are relatively common (dwarves and halflings), others are uncommon (lizardfolk, stoneborn), or rare (elves).

 Elves, the oldest of the Elder races, ancient and fey, graceful and full of magic, but also haughty and aloof to the world of the younger races, are described in this document.
 The D&D mechanics of this race are on [D&D Beyond.](https://www.dndbeyond.com/races/372362-elf-taelgar)